Irving Schneider and Family Building (Heller School), 105

 Brandeis University, B.A.

-ExpertiseInternational and comparative education policy; educational opportunity and social mobility; leadership development; social policy and democratic governance in developing countries
+ExpertiseInternational and comparative education policy; educational opportunity and social mobility; youth leadership development; social policy and democratic governance in developing countries

 Project design, management, implementation and evaluation

 Extensive field experience in Brazil and Latin America

 Dr. Dassin has held academic positions at Columbia and Fordham Universities and at Amherst College.
 She earned a PhD from Stanford University in Modern Thought and Literature and has been the recipient of three Fulbright Scholar Awards for teaching and research in Brazil.